-Depreciation and amortization expense increased for the first quarter of 2013 compared to the same period of 2012, primarily due to the increase in ATMs under management and the amortization of intangible assets related to the acquisition of Pure Commerce in January 2013.
-As a percentage of revenues, depreciation and amortization expense increased to 13.1% for the first quarter of 2013 from 12.0% in the same period of 2012, mainly as a result of the amortization of intangible assets related to the Pure Commerce acquisition.
-The increase as a percentage of revenues was partly offset by the growth in revenues from DCC and value added services on our ATMs under management.
+Depreciation and amortization expense increased for the second quarter and first half of 2013 compared to the same periods of 2012, primarily due to the amortization of intangible assets related to the acquisition of Pure Commerce and the increase in ATMs under management.
+As a percentage of revenues, depreciation and amortization expense decreased slightly to 10.6% for the second quarter of 2013 from 10.8% for the same period of 2012, mainly due to the growth in revenues from DCC and value added services on our ATMs under management.
+For the first half of 2013, as a percentage of revenues, depreciation and amortization expense increased to 11.8% from 11.3% for the first half of 2012.
+This increase was primarily due to the impact of our acquisition of Pure Commerce.